 - Do you have problem areas on your nose, forehead, and chin?

 - Or is your skin shiny all over?

 - Are you concerned about breaking out in pimples?

 - Are you dissatisfied with the appearance of fine lines and other issues?

-Next, people who are prone to acne might have dry skin, so they have two factors to consider.
-Many of the acne-fighting foundations are aimed at those with excess oil, and they can make dry skin look flat.
+Next, people who are prone to acne might have other issues, so they have two factors to consider.
+Many of the acne-fighting foundations are aimed at those with excess oil, and they can make skin look flat.
 In that case, be sure to apply a high-quality moisturizer to balance things.

 Fourth, makeup wearers with problem skin are spoiled for choices.
 They can benefit from either a powder or a liquid foundation.
 Loose powder is a little easier to blend than pressed powder.
 And there are many appealing liquids that offer oil control for all-day wear.
 For best results, apply a primer, then foundation, then set your makeup with a powder.

 Finally, as you grow older, your skin type might change.
 And you can profit from choosing a foundation designed to help with this.
 Many of these hydrate and firm up your skin while they disguise lines and spots.

 There are various degrees of coverage, from sheer or nude to full coverage for those wishing to hide scars and birthmarks.
 If you’re a fan of barely there at all makeup, you might prefer a tinted moisturizer or a BB cream.

 Or if you want a flawless finish, you might look for medium to full coverage finishes, especially if they are buildable foundations that let you layer and fill in blemishes.